September 1964 South Vietnamese coup attempt: U.S. intervention

 Some U.S. advisers serving with units involved in the coup were driven off by rebel officers who did not want interference.
 The plotters thought the Americans would disapprove of their actions, as Taylor had recently talked of an "upward trend" in the war against the communists, while President Lyndon Johnson praised the "continued progress" against the Viet Cong.
 During the early hours of the coup, officials in Washington remained guarded in public, saying they were monitoring the situation and calling for calm, without explicitly supporting either side.
 Despite this, they did hint at a preference for the status quo: "hope that consultations among the leadership will shortly permit the Government to restore the situation in the city to normal".
 Behind the scenes, they used the respective American military advisers to lobby unit leaders against participating in the coup.

 U.S. officials flew after Khánh to encourage him to return to Saigon and reassert his control.
 The general refused to do so unless the Americans publicly announced their support for him.
 The Americans then asked Khánh about his plans for the future, but felt that his answers betrayed a lack of direction.
 After talking to Phát and Đức, they concluded the same, so they decided to back the incumbent and made a press release through the embassy endorsing Khánh.
 Their decision was augmented by the rebels' inability to land a decisive blow, making the Americans more favorable to a continuation of Khánh's rule.
 The Voice of America broadcast a message emphasizing ongoing U.S. support for Khánh and opposition to the coup.
 It said the Americans had been monitoring the situation closely and that the incumbent regime was functioning; it further said:

 At the same time, anonymous U.S. sources told journalists that the coup was concerning even if it failed, due to its destabilizing effects.
-Khánh also requested to General William Westmoreland, the commander of American forces in Vietnam, that U.S. Marines come to his aid, and called for the Americans to formulate a "counter-plan" for him.
+Khánh also requested to Westmoreland that U.S. Marines come to his aid, and called for the Americans to formulate a "counter-plan" for him.
 Although no U.S. forces made landfall, marines were placed just offshore near Saigon and Da Nang in readiness.